Sales 08 9416 0888

 subaru forester 2021

-Getting the right fluids into your Subaru Forester before summer hits will not only improve the health of your car but protect against potential breakdown and vehicle malfunctions.
+Getting the right Subaru forester oil type before summer hits will not only improve the health of your car but protect against potential breakdown and vehicle malfunctions.
 Whether you’re doing a home check-up or bringing it to a qualified local dealership, it’s good to be aware of the preferred products and check-up intervals.
 Finding out which oil is best, knowing how to properly change it, and understanding oil codes – is all part of good vehicle management.
 Subaru oil, coolant, and other fluids can be messy and sometimes come at a premium.
 But they happen to be one of the most important things preventing your car’s engine from destroying itself or getting stuck, welded together, or overheating.

 Oil codes – what do they mean?